edgexfoundry/edgex-docs/docs_src/V2TopLevelMigration.md

 ### Custom Environment Overrides

 If you have custom [environment overrides](../microservices/configuration/CommonEnvironmentVariables/#environment-overrides) for configuration impacted by the V2 changes you will also need to migrate your overrides to use the new name or value depending on what has changed.
-Refer to the links above and/or below for details for migration common and/or the service specific configuration to determine if your overrides require migrating.
+Refer to the links above and/or below for details for migration of common and/or the service specific configuration to determine if your overrides require migrating.

 ## Custom Device Service

 If you have custom Device Services they will need to be migrated to the V2 version of the Device SDK.
 See [Device Service V2 Migration Guide](../microservices/device/V2Migration) for complete details.

+## Custom Device Profile

+If you have custom V1 Device Profile(s) for one of the EdgeX Device Services they will need to be migrated to the V2 version of Device Profiles.
+See [Device Service V2 Migration Guide](../microservices/device/V2Migration#device-profiles) for complete details.

 ## Custom Applications Service

  If you have custom Application Services they will need to be migrated to the V2 version of the App Functions SDK.
 See [Application Services V2 Migration Guide](../microservices/application/V2Migration) for complete details.

+## Security Settings

+If you have an add-on service running in secure mode you will need to set addition security service environment variables in EdgeX V2.
+See [Configuring Add-on Service](../security/Ch-Configuring-Add-On-Services) for more details.